 - Cut the pork belly into large slabs.
 Place in a pot with enough cold water, bring to a boil and continue cooking for 1 to 2 minutes.
 Transfer out, drain and clean.

 - Heat around 1 tablespoons of oil in a wok and then fry the pork belly until browned.
-Transfer to a simmering pot, add all the other ingredients and enough water expect fried shallots, bring to a boil and continue cooking for around 1hour.
+Transfer to a simmering pot, add all the other ingredients and enough water except fried shallots, bring to a boil and continue cooking for around 1hour.
 Add fried shallots if you plan to use and continue simmering for 30 minutes to 50 minutes until the pork belly becomes really soft.

 - In a stand mixer, mix all the ingredients for 9-12 minutes with hook and low speed until get a elastic, smooth and soft dough.
 Shape it to a large ball and cover with wet cloth.
 Set aside for proofing (around 1 hour).